Rangi42/polishedcrystal/README.md

 * Add: Item balls for TMs are blue (based on Gen VI's yellow).
 * Add: Some boss trainers only use Gen VI evolutions in rematches.
+* Add: Respawn Sudowoodo if uncaught after the Elite Four, like legendaries.
 * Add: The Zephyr Badge lets you use traded Pokémon up to level 20.
 * Fix: Flash no longer requires the Zephyr Badge, since earning the Zephyr Badge requires using Flash.
 * Fix: The Rocket Grunt♀ who gives you a password has a glitched unbeatable team.